Leadership and the Art of the Cannonball

 As a sentimentalist, I believe strongly in marking occasions, in appreciating beautiful things that you know will always have meaning and bring you back to exactly what you felt at an important moment in time.
 A little over a year ago, I was out to lunch near my office and I passed a gallery that had an amazing piece of art in the window.
 It was titled “Cannonball”—a multimedia piece by Eric Zener that shows a diving board, a pool and the distinctive splash of someone who has just cannonballed into a pool on a spectacularly sunny day.
 Like all great art, it made me feel something and although I had no wall to put it on, I decided I had to have it.
 To me it channeled fun, immersion, and doing something new that holds lots of possibilities.
 It wasn’t a coincidence to have that reaction, since I had just joined a team that was jumping into the creation of Berkley One, a new personal lines insurance startup.

 We’ve been working hard to build the organization from the ground up, and our efforts are finally coming to life.
 Just last week, we opened our doors to offer home, auto, collections and liability policies in Illinois, and we expect multiple states to follow closely behind.
-We anticipate adding an innovative new annual travel policy as we continue the national rollout, and the excitement is already palpable, even beyond our own walls.

 For the Berkley One team, this is the biggest adventure of our careers.
 Starting an insurance business might not be everyone’s idea of adventure, but it IS ours, because we’re passionate about making it work.
 We are also passionate about the idea that we exist to help make sure clients can keep living their adventures uninterrupted.
 As we have built and learned and grown over the last year, that symbolism of diving in has become more and more on point.
 In fact one could say that there have been leadership lessons revealed from studying the “art” of the cannonball.